Program overview

 Program Overview

-The Computer Systems Technology – Networking (Fast-Track) (Optional Co-op) program is designed for students who have previously completed a relevant college or university program.
-This program allows students to earn their diploma in just two years (four semesters) by entering the second year of the three-year Networking offering.
-The curriculum emphasizes a balance between hands-on experience and theoretical knowledge, utilizing state-of-the-art testing and measurement equipment in specialized labs.
-Students will gain a solid foundation in network design, testing, and project management, preparing them for a successful career in the ever-evolving digital industry.
+The Computer Systems Technology – Networking (Fast-Track) (Optional Co-op) program is designed for students who have already completed a relevant college or university program.
+This advanced diploma program allows students to earn their diploma in just two years (four semesters) by entering the second year of a three-year Networking offering.
+The program emphasizes a balance between hands-on experience and theoretical knowledge, utilizing state-of-the-art testing and measurement equipment in specialized labs.
+Students will gain a solid foundation in network design, testing, and project management, preparing them for a successful career in the digital industry.

 Program Structure

-The Computer Systems Technology – Networking (Fast-Track) program is structured to be completed in two years (four semesters).
-The program is delivered in a hybrid format, combining both in-person and online learning experiences.
-Students have the option to participate in a co-op program, which includes two co-op work terms, providing valuable real-world experience.
-The program is designed to equip students with the necessary skills and knowledge to excel in various aspects of computer systems and networking.
+The Computer Systems Technology – Networking (Fast-Track) program is structured to be completed in 2 years or 4 semesters.
+The program is delivered in a hybrid format, combining online and in-person learning experiences.
+Students have the option to participate in a co-op program, which includes two co-op work terms, providing valuable industry experience.
+The program is available at the Progress Campus and is aligned with the Post-Graduation Work Permit program, making it accessible for both domestic and international students.

 Featured Experiences